EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 This exercise shows a number of symbols with various kinds of attributes.
 One or several parameters define the size and shape of the symbol.
-The circle can take only one; the "square" one or two, while the wiggle requires five and the arrow six;
-see the dimensioning attributes table in [DATA switches](/docs/misc/fplot/#data-switches).
+The circle can take only one; the "square" one or two, while the wiggle requires five parameters and the arrow six (see the dimensioning attributes table in [DATA switches](/docs/misc/fplot/#data-switches)).

 Cut and paste the box below into script file _plot.wiggle_{: style="color: green"}.